Dudemaster47/express-TWOOOO/practice-for-week-10-predict-order-of-express-middleware/README.md

 If a client makes a request to `GET /`, what will be logged in the server logs and in what order?

+Pedicted:
+First
+Fifth
+Fourth
+Fifth
+Sixth

 ### Scenario #2 `GET /other-resource`

 If a client makes a request to `GET /other-resource`, what will be logged in the server logs and in what order?

+Predicted:
+Third
+Sixth
+Seventh

 ### Scenario #3 `GET /not-found`

 If a client makes a request to `GET /not-found`, what will be logged in the server logs and in what order?

+Predicted
+First
+Fifth
+Seventh

 ## Verify your predictions

 Now, it is time to run the application and use the browser or Postman to verify your predictions.

+Scenario 1
+First, Fifth, Seventh

+Scenario 2
+First, Fifth, Sixth, Seventh

+Scenario 3
+First, Fifth, Seventh

 ## Set up